 Several college campuses in Dover expanded their facilities over the planning period.
-Delaware State University (DSU) added a Residence Hall, the Human Ecology Building Addition, the Applied Optics Research Building, as well as the New Office of the President.
+Delaware State University (DSU) added a new Residence Hall, the Human Ecology Building Addition, the Applied Optics Research Building, as well as the New Office of the President.
+The acquisition of the old Sheraton Hotel building by DSU became the Early College High School and the DSU Leaning & Living Commons.
 Wesley College expanded its classroom facilities with the acquisition of the Frear Building (from the Federal government) converting it to a Health Sciences Building.
-DelTech added an addition to the Energy Education Training Building, as well as adding a new Science and Engineering Building & Technology Center.
+Delaware Technical & Community College added an addition to the Energy Education Training Building, as well as adding a new Science and Engineering Building & Technology Center.

-The Capital School District also was involved in significant construction projects including the Capital School District Office and Maintenance Facilities, the new Dover High School, renovations of William Henry Middle School KCCS Site campus, and renovation of Booker T. Washington Elementary School.
+The Capital School District also was involved in significant construction projects including the Capital School District Office and Maintenance Facilities, the new Dover High School, renovations of William Henry Middle School/KCCS Site campus, and renovation of Booker T. Washington Elementary School.
 Central Middle School completed its construction adding a new gymnasium and auditorium renovation project.
 Also, a new elementary school on the property at South Dover Elementary was completed.
 The Dover First Christian School was built at a church property on Wyoming Avenue.